PrefectHQ/dev-log/content/blog/walk-it-like-i-talk-it.md

 Historically, it hasn't been directly possible, for a couple reasons:
 - in-memory event-bus
-- related "singleton server" assumptions (e.g. caching automation objects in memory)
+- "singleton server" assumptions (e.g. caching automation objects in memory)

 Recently, we've been [working towards](https://github.com/PrefectHQ/prefect/discussions/18150) allowing users to run a setup that you can reasonably call HA, by:
 - [implementing a Redis Streams-based messaging implementation](https://github.com/PrefectHQ/prefect/pull/16432)